 Professor, Department of American Studies & Ethnicity, University of Southern California

-National Endowment for the Humanities Public Scholar Fellowship
+National Endowment for the Humanities Public Scholar Fellow

 Professor, Department of History & Urban Studies Program, University of California, San Diego